jackmleitch/CustomerChurn/README.md

-customer_churn_model
+Customer Churn model
 ==============================

-Predicting whether a customer will change telecommunications provider
+Predicting whether a customer will change telecommunications provider.
+This project was done to help practice tracking experiments with mlflow.
+I also practiced writing unit tests.